Are you looking for the best eCommerce email examples? You’ve come to the right place!

-With a coupon code right at the top, gorgeous photography, and a clickable menu, West Elm absolutely nails their welcome email.
-They know their market and it shows.
+With a coupon code right at the top, gorgeous photography, and a clickable menu, West Elm nails their welcome email.
+They know their market, and it shows.

 Key takeaway: Clear navigation, an image that speaks to your market, and a coupon code go a long way to removing barriers to online shopping.

-If you’re just starting to build sales you might not be able to offer discounts to everyone, but there’s probably something else that fits with your brand that you can put up as an incentive.
+If you’re starting to build sales, you might not be able to offer discounts to everyone, but there’s probably something else that fits with your brand that you can put up as an incentive.

 Check out our list of lead magnets to get some ideas.

-A great welcome email includes most, if not all, of these 6 components:
+A great welcome email includes most, if not all, of these six components: